ewjay/fapiwiki/FAPI_Meeting_Notes_2020-09-02_Atlantic.rst

 Last ACTion: ALL: Please provide independent checks.

-Can we merge?
+It should be ready to be merged in a few days.

 PR 187 Privacy Considerations
 -------------------------------

-1. Meta-question: is it for implementers or statement of limitations?
+1. Agreed to make it advise to implementers and not a statement of limitations.
-1. Should generally applicable advice be removed or should it stay for its usefulness?
-1. Can it include informational references to publicly available but not free documents?
-1. Is it OK to be all "should" or should some of them be "shall"?
+1. Agreed to remove general bit and only deal with FAPI specific topics if there is any.
+1. Agreed to remove all ISO references with "shall" or "should" keywords.
+1. Agreed to have no "shall" in this section.

 AOB
 ==========================
+n/a

-The meeting was adjourned at 15:04 UTC.
+The meeting was adjourned at 15:03 UTC.